Labour-Only Subcontractor Insurance Guide

 Use this guide with subcontractor insurance, self-employed contractor insurance and contractor tools insurance.

-Related guides: what insurance do subcontractors need, bona fide subcontractor insurance guide, and do contractors need insurance UK.
+Related guides: what insurance do subcontractors need, bona fide subcontractor insurance guide, insurance for contractors on site and do contractors need insurance UK.

 FREQUENTLY ASKED QUESTIONS